AdiMarianMutu/xs8Cipher/README.md

 ![Alt Text](https://i.imgur.com/iifeENl.png)

-## I'm NOT an expert so please do not use this cipher to encrypt your sensitive data, can be dangerous and I'll not assume any responsibility for how you will use it!
+## I'm NOT an expert!
+Please do not use this cipher to encrypt your sensitive data, can be dangerous and I do not assume any responsibility for how you will use it!